stinger0962/LeetCode/union_find.md

 We will omit the proof here.
 Be practical!

 ```
-void connect(int i, int j){ // union is a keyword, so...
+void quickUnion(int i, int j){ // union is a keyword, so...
     int i = find(i);
     int j = find(j);
     if(sz[i] > sz[j]){ // If i is the larger tree